Sweden summons Russian envoy over 'retaliatory' remark - ExBulletin

 Asked about Sweden’s NATO membership on Wednesday, Erdogan told reporters: We expect certain things from them.
 They must be completed first.

-On Monday, Hungarian lawmakers ratified Finland’s request to join NATO, but it is unclear when they will ratify Sweden’s membership in the Western military alliance.
+On Monday, Hungarian lawmakers ratified Finland’s request to join NATO, but it was unclear when they would ratify Sweden’s membership of the Western military alliance.

 Members of Hungary’s ruling party said they would wait for the government in Stockholm to clarify lingering disagreements before scheduling a vote in parliament.

-The Hungarian government alleges that some Swedish politicians made derisory statements about the state of Hungarian democracy and played an active role in ensuring that billions of European Union funds were frozen due to alleged violations of the rule of law and democracy.
+The Hungarian government alleges that some Swedish politicians have made derisory statements about the state of Hungarian democracy and played an active role in ensuring that billions of European Union funds were frozen due to alleged breaches of the rule of law and democracy.

 Swedish Defense Minister Pl Jonson said it was up to Hungary and Turkey to make their decisions.